 Cruise Ships are floating cities and crimes and illness do happen.
 Luckily it’s not very often but if you do something that badly breaks the law expect to be offloaded from the ship or thrown in the brig.

 There are full medical facilities onboard complete with nurses, doctors and even an operating theatre in case of emergencies.
 Ships also have an outbreak plan just in case illness does happen onboard!

 Unfortunately, some people do pass away on cruises, especially those with older people so ship also have a morgue to hold multiple bodies.

 9. Bring Your Own Booze

-Most cruise lines allow you to bring alcohol onboard.
+Our top tip if you are going on a cruise for the first time is to bring alcohol.
+Most cruise lines allow a small amount to be brought onboard.
 Usually, this is one bottle of wine per adult but it does vary between the cruise lines.
 Some cruise lines also allow you to bring on soda and water too which can save you a lot of money.

 As well as saving you money, it’s nice to We love to have a drink in our cabin before dinner or on your balcony.

 If you are looking for more cruise tips a great place to start is our post 10 things we wished we knew before cruising